microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 ## FHIR Search methods
 A FHIR search is always defined within a scope narrowed by Resource type, a specific Resource instance, a specified Resource [Compartment](https://www.hl7.org/fhir/compartmentdefinition.html), or all Resources on a FHIR server.
 The simplest way to execute a search in FHIR is to use a `GET` request.

-For example, if you want to pull all patients in a FHIR server database, you could send a request with search criteria narrowed by the `Patient` Resource type:
+For example, if you want to pull all patients in a FHIR server database, you could send a request with search criteria narrowed only by the `Patient` Resource type:

 ```azurecli
 GET {{FHIR_URL}}/Patient
 ```

-If you want to retrieve the Resource for a specific patient, you could narrow down your request to the specific Patient instance by including the `_id` search parameter:
+If you want to retrieve the Resource for a specific patient, you could narrow your search to the specific Patient instance by including the `_id` search parameter:

 ```azurecli
 GET {{FHIR_URL}}/Patient?_id=123